nmccarty/idris2-tutorial/src/Tutorial/Functions1/Operators.md

 module Tutorial.Functions1.Operators
 ```

-In Idris, infix operators like `.`, `*` or `+` are not built into the language, but are just regular Idris function with some special support for using them in infix notation.
-When we don't use operators in infix notation, we have to wrap them in parentheses.
+In Idris, infix operators like `.`, `*` or `+` are not built into the language, they are instead just regular Idris function with some special support for using them in infix notation.
+When we use operators outside of infix notation, we have to wrap them in parentheses.

 As an example, let us define a custom operator for sequencing functions of type `Bits8 -> Bits8`: